CaryRoys/JanglerDVR/README.md

 Most of this script was written by the Chromium browser dev mode, once I sniffed out the REST call which got the list of program streams.

+The latest version will also download the Youtube links that Jangler puts up lately - it will require YT-DLP to be installed and on the Path environment variable.

 ## Batch file stuff

 Before there was powershell, there was VLC!
 One could just feed in some URI's which were of live streams and dump the content at specific times.